open-sdr/openwifi/doc/app_notes/frequent_trick.md

 ```
 ./set_lbt_th.sh 0
 ```
-Disable the CCA by setting a maximum threshold 2047:
+Disable the CCA by setting a very strong level as threshold, for example -1dBm:
 ```
-./set_lbt_th.sh 2047
+./set_lbt_th.sh 1
 ```
-After above command, the CCA engine will always believe the channel is idle.
+After above command, the CCA engine will always believe the channel is idle, because the rx signal strength not likely could exceed -1dBm.

 ## Retransmission and ACK tx control